skyfe79/Awesome/README.md

 ## Rust

+- [obsidian-export](https://github.com/zoni/obsidian-export) - Rust library and CLI to export an Obsidian vault to regular Markdown
 - [rio](https://github.com/raphamorim/rio) - A hardware-accelerated GPU terminal emulator powered by WebGPU, focusing to run in desktops and browsers.
 - [tree-sitter](https://github.com/tree-sitter/tree-sitter) - An incremental parsing system for programming tools
 - [wgpu](https://github.com/gfx-rs/wgpu) - Cross-platform, safe, pure-rust graphics api.
 - [rye](https://github.com/mitsuhiko/rye) - An Experimental Package Management Solution for Python
 - [Rust](https://github.com/TheAlgorithms/Rust) -  All Algorithms implemented in Rust
 - [comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust to everyone.
-- [pgrx](https://github.com/tcdi/pgrx) - Build Postgres Extensions with Rust!
+- [pgrx](https://github.com/pgcentralfoundation/pgrx) - Build Postgres Extensions with Rust!
 - [turbo](https://github.com/vercel/turbo) - Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turbopack and Turborepo.
 - [lyon](https://github.com/nical/lyon) - 2D graphics rendering on the GPU in rust using path tessellation.
 - [privaxy](https://github.com/Barre/privaxy) - Privaxy is the next generation tracker and advertisement blocker.
 It blocks ads and trackers by MITMing HTTP(s) traffic.